What does it mean if something is privileged?

 For an organisation to have a high level of security both PIM and PAM solutions should be implemented together.
 Where PIM covers a larger attack surface within the entire infrastructure and PAM covers the higher-valued admin accounts.

 For an organisation, it is important that only a certain number of people have access to sensitive information to reduce the chances of cyber attacks such as unauthorised access.
 However, users still need to be given access to such important resources to perform their daily tasks.

 In this case, Privileged Identity Management (PIM) solutions are needed to monitor access to critical information and resources.

 Microsoft provides its users with their own Azure AD Privileged Identity Management (PIM) solution.
 This is a service in Azure Active Directory (AD) that enables an organisation to manage, control and monitor access to critical and important resources within the network.These resources may include services in the Azure AD Privileged Identity Management itself or other Microsoft online services such as Microsoft 356.

 Using the Azure PIM solution, the organisation can grant just in time privileged access to Azure AD Privileged Identity Management resources and monitor the user activities.
 However, unlike other PIM solutions, the Azure PIM is only relevant to the users created within the Azure Active Directory (AD) and the Azure resources that are linked or integrated with the Microsoft services.

 What features does Microsoft Privileged Identity Management (PIM) have?

-Microsoft PIM offers a wide variety of time-based and approval-based role activation features so that users do not have excessive or unnecessary access to resources.
+Microsoft PIM offers a wide variety of features for the time-based and approval-based role activation process so that users do not have excessive or unnecessary access to resources.
 Some the key features include: